 1966: Five thousand UK Beatles fan signed a petition urging British Prime minister Harold Wilson to re-open Liverpool’s Cavern Club, where the group had gotten their start, after the venue had closed down after going bankrupt.

-1970: The Beatles released their nineteenth US single “Let It Be.”
-Later, it debuted at a then record-high position of #6 on the Billboard Hot 100, where it became the group’s penultimate #1 on the chart.
+1970: The Beatles released their nineteenth US single, “Let It Be.”
+It later debuted at a then record-high position of #6 on the Billboard Hot 100, where it became the group’s penultimate #1 on the chart.
 It was also the Beatles’ final single before Paul McCartney announced his departure from the band.

 1971: The Temptations went to #1 on the Billboard R&B chart with “Just My Imagination (Running Away with Me).”
 A month later, the single reached #1 on the Hot 100 pop chart.

-1972: Badfinger’s single “Baby Blue” was released in US, where it reached #14 on the Billboard Hot 100 and #9 on the Cash Box Top 100 charts.
+1972: Badfinger released “Baby Blue,” the second single from their fourth studio album, Straight Up, in the US.
+It reached #14 on the Billboard Hot 100 and #9 on the Cash Box Top 100 charts.

 1976: “Fooled Around and Fell in Love” by Elvin Bishop entered Billboard Hot 100, where it later became his only top 40 hit, peaking at #3.